Tengrom/Python_nmap/README.md

 Script #1 : cisco_SIE_Scan.py

-1. Scanning for open interesting port
+1. Scanning for open SMI port on network device
 2. Rescanning when there are probability of missing packets
 3. Checking if switch is vulnerable using Talos Cisco code :https://github.com/Cisco-Talos/smi_check
-4. Gathering more information about device when port is opened and device is vulnerable.
+4. Gathering more information about device  using SNMP when port is opened and device is vulnerable.

 Usage: